Dorfman connections and Courant algebroids: Preliminaries

-We recall first some necessary background notions on Courant algebroids, of the double vector bundle structures on the tangent and cotangent spaces $TE$ and $T^*E$ of a vector bundle $E$, and on connections.
+First we recall some necessary background on Courant algebroids, on the double vector bundle structures on the tangent and cotangent spaces $TE$ and $T^*E$ of a vector bundle $E$, and on linear connections.